Automatic label placement: Divide-and-conquer algorithms

 One simple optimization that is important on real maps is dividing a set of labels into smaller sets that can be solved independently.
 Two labels are rivals if they can overlap in one of the possible placements.
 Transitive closure of this relation divides the set of labels into possibly much smaller sets.
 On uniformly and densely labelled maps, usually the single set will contain the majority of labels, and on maps for which the labelling is not uniform it may bring very big performance benefits.
 For example, when labelling a map of the world, America is labelled independently from Eurasia etc.

 2-satisfiability algorithms

 If a map labeling problem can be reduced to a situation in which each remaining label has only two potential positions in which it can be placed, then it may be solved efficiently by using an instance of 2-satisfiability to find a placement avoiding any conflicting pairs of placements; several exact and approximate label placement algorithms for more complex types of problems are based on this principle.

 Other algorithms

 Automatic label placement algorithms can use any of the algorithms for finding the maximum disjoint set from the set of potential labels.
 Other algorithms can also be used, like various graph solutions, integer programming etc.

+Integer Programming

+Some versions of the map label placement problem can be formulated as multiple choices integer programming (MCIP) problems where the objective function is to minimize the sum of numerical penalties for moving individual labels away from their optimal placement to avoid overlaps.
+The problem constraints are that each label be placed in one of a finite number of allowed positions on the map.
+(Or deleted from the map to allow other labels to be placed.)

+A close to optimal solution to this MCIP can usually be found in a practical amount of computer time using Lagrangian relaxation to solve the dual formulation of the optimization problem.

+The first commercial solution to the map label problem, formulated as a MCIP problem and solved by Lagrangian relaxation, was to place well and seismic shot point labels on petroleum industry base maps.

+Since that first solution was published there have many other mathematical optimization algorithms proposed and used to solve this MCIP for other cartographic applications.